kistofe/Boss-Design/README.md

 ## Designing a Boss
 ### Purpose
+The first thing to have in mind when designing a Boss, is its _purpose_.
+This is probably one of the most important steps in the design process as we are basically creating the "pillars" on which the entire Boss Fight will be based.
+This process is divided in 3 steps:

+1. List of the skill to test:
 ### Preparation
 As mentioned when talking about the [Feeling of Mastery](https://github.com/kistofe/Boss-Design/blob/gh-pages/README.md#feeling-of-mastery), Bosses are like tests to the player to ensure they master a certain degree of skill.
 Knowing that, a Boss Fight should not be the moment to introduce new abilities or mechanics to players, as they would need to adapt to them during the fight itself.